 Important!
-The ash pit must not be opened when lighting up.
-It must always be closed when the stove is in use.
-Otherwise the HWAM® AutopilotTM does not function.
-The door should only be opened when lighting up, when restoking, and when cleaning the stove.
+The ash pan must not be opened during the lighting stage and must always be kept closed when the stove is lit or the HWAM® AutopilotTM might be damaged.
+Only open the door when lighting the stove, refuelling it and cleaning it.
 Never leave a stove before there are lasting flames in the wood after firing!